brettbuddin/victor/README.md

 ### Making Him Your Own

 Victor is more of a framework for constructing your own bot so he doesn't do a whole lot out-of-the-box.
-I'll be adding more default behavior to him as time progresses, but you might want him to do something specific to your team's needs.
+I'll be adding more default behavior to him as time progresses.
 You can use the programs located in `examples/` as starting points to create your own executable.

 ### Listening for Things